-If an NQT/ECT encounters difficulties in their performance against the Teachers' Standards, the following procedures will be put into place.
+If an ECT encounters difficulties in their performance against the Teachers' Standards, the following procedures will be put into place.

-- An expectation is established that the support provided will enable any weaknesses to be addressed; - Recorded diagnosis of the exact nature of the problem and advice given on how to redress the problem; - Agreed, attainable targets for action with specific and practical steps outlined for securing an improvement in practice; - Experienced colleagues will model aspects of good practice so that the NQT/ECT can focus attention on particular areas of teaching through observation; - Early warning of the risk of failure will be given and the academy's concerns communicated to Leeds LA without delay.
+- An expectation is established that the support provided will enable any weaknesses to be addressed; - Recorded diagnosis of the exact nature of the problem and advice given on how to redress the problem; - Agreed, attainable targets for action with specific and practical steps outlined for securing an improvement in practice; - Experienced colleagues will model aspects of good practice so that the ECT can focus attention on particular areas of teaching through observation;

-Where an NQT/ECT has continuing difficulties further support, advice and direction will be given.
+Where an ECT has continuing difficulties further support, advice and direction will be given.
 Areas of concern will be re-defined and clarified and the necessary improvements required clearly set out.
-Where necessary, the Head teacher/LA will support the NQT/ECF Mentor and NQT/ECT in observations and in planning an appropriate programme to ensure satisfactory completion of the NQT/ECT year and that all steps have been taken to improve the situation.
-The NQT/ECT must be made aware of any concerns, at all stages, throughout the induction process.
+Where necessary, the Head teacher/LA will support the ECF Mentor and ECT in observations and in planning an appropriate programme to ensure satisfactory completion of the ECT year and that all steps have been taken to improve the situation.
+The ECT must be made aware of any concerns, at all stages, throughout the induction process.

-Addressing NQT/ECT Concerns
+Addressing ECT Concerns

-If an NQT/ECT has any concerns about the induction, mentoring and support programme, these should be raised within the academy in the first instance.
-Where the school does not resolve them the NQT should raise concerns with a named LA contact.
+If an ECT has any concerns about the induction, mentoring and support programme, these should be raised within the academy in the first instance.
+Where the school does not resolve them, they should raise concerns with a named LA contact.

+Date: June 2025

-Date: May 2023 Date of review Summer 2024
+Date of review Summer 2026